-More Collaboration, Fewer Disputes
+More Collaboration, Fewer Transaction Disputes

 Lack of communication and transparency in information can result in bad decisions and negative outcomes – particularly when it comes to transaction disputes.

-Fraud Affects Customers and Sellers
+Fraud Affects Customers and Merchants

 Most customers don’t make purchases with the intent of disputing them later on, but in this day and age of omni-channel shopping, it’s easy for customers to lose track of what they bought, where they bought it, and when they bought it.
 This problem is compounded when family members jointly access e-commerce accounts and share the same credit card used for various services.
 Cardholders can easily lose visibility on purchases made on their credit card and mistakenly think someone has unauthorized access.
-As a result, cardholders may be disputing transactions unnecessarily, cluttering the payments ecosystem with chargebacks that are really valid transactions.
+As a result, cardholders may be disputing transactions unnecessarily, cluttering the payments ecosystem with false credit card disputes that are really valid transactions.

-Friendly Fraud (First-Party Fraud)
+Friendly Fraud (Chargeback Fraud)

 Despite its name, there’s nothing amicable about friendly fraud.
 In these cases, the customer is disputing a valid transaction that they don’t recognize – or claim they don’t recognize.
 It is possible that the customer forgot the purchase, or the billing descriptor on their statement isn’t clear.
-Whatever the reason may be, the customer probably wouldn’t dispute the transaction if only they had the details to recognize it as valid.
+Whatever the reason may be, the customer probably wouldn’t file a payment dispute if only they had the details to recognize it as valid.
 However, in cases that are virtually impossible to measure, some customers are intentionally challenging a legitimate purchase as fraudulent to regain funds, which is better known as chargeback fraud.

 Family Fraud (Familial Fraud)